yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![Plain text credit card numbers are highlighted in the query results.](media/ssms-sql-mi-credit-card-table-select-results.png "Results")

-4. To be able to test the mask being applied to the `CardNumber` field, you will first create a user in the database that will be used for testing the masked field.
+4. To be able to test the mask being applied to the `CardNumber` field, you first create a user in the database to use for testing the masked field.
 In SSMS, select **New Query** and paste the following SQL script into the new query window:

    ```sql
    USE [TailspinToys];